-With a modular electronics design platform like Geppetto, the SBC for the Foodduck system was easily customized to meet specific form factor and functionality requirements.
+With a modular electronics design platform like Upverter (previously known as Geppetto), the SBC for the Foodduck system was easily customized to meet specific form factor and functionality requirements.
 Taking a Pepper 43C and modifying it into a custom board for an IoT device significantly reduced the company’s development time and ensured that their system would be manufacturable at full scale.
 This is preferable to designing a custom board from scratch.

 This Pepper 43C board formed the foundation for the Foodduck system.
 Starting with this type of board and using modular design tools can help you significantly reduce development time.

 The modular electronics design tools in Upverter allow entrepreneurs, new hardware designers, and experienced engineers to quickly build custom single-board computers from standard COMs.
 With the Foodduck system, the company was able to significantly reduce development time as the electrical connections and PCB layout for COM modules, power regulation unit, memory, and network connectivity are already defined in Upverter.
 This allowed the Foodduck developers to focus on customizing the functionality and user experience they needed for their product, rather than getting lost in the finer points of PCB design and manufacturing.

 Starting from an existing single-board computer and customizing the board with modular design tools helps reduce development time when transitioning from prototype to full-scale production.